urielortega/urielortega/README.md

 Hello! 👋🏼
-- I’m Uriel Ortega ☕️
+- ☕️ I’m Uriel Ortega.
-- Developer of the CleanPad app, available on the App Store 📔
+- 📔 Developer of CleanPad (Available on the App Store).

 - 💻 I’m currently working on iOS Development with SwiftUI.
 - 🍎 My focus is in Apple technologies and UI/UX design.